tidalmigrations/tidalmigrations.github.io/pages/tidal tools/aws.md

 * Signing up and using the API is optional when using Tidal Tools;
 * Tidal Tools can be used independently of the API for some features, while some features do require access to the API to be used.

-To see what you can do with the `tidal` checkout some of our other articles about [creating sync jobs](sync-servers.html) or[ analyzing your applications](analyze.html) via their URLs.
+To see what you can do with `tidal`, checkout some of our other articles about [creating sync jobs](sync-servers.html) or[ analyzing your applications](analyze.html) via their URLs.

 ## Troubleshooting